-Social Security Enrolment and Termination Forms
+Social Security Enrollment and Termination Forms

 A signature is not required on these documents, however, for social security, the company’s stamp and responsible person’s stamp will need to be affixed on the form.
-In Taiwan this type of stamp is called a ‘chop’.
+In Taiwan, this type of stamp is called a ‘chop’.

 New employees have to be registered with Social Security authorities.
 There are no regulations clearly stating the deadline for the employee to be registered with authorities; however, they should be registered at the on-boarding date.

 For setting up a new start, the following information is required:

 - Insured Cap

 Leavers in Taiwan